microsoft/dstoolkit-devcontainers/README.md

 There are two templates for running a CI pipeline in Azure DevOps, a pipeline configuration that uses a Microsoft hosted agent to run the pipeline (`.azuredevops/ado-ci-pipeline-ms-hosted.yml`) and a pipeline configuration that uses a self-hosted agent to run the pipeline (`.azuredevops/ado-ci-pipeline-self-hosted.yml`).

 The Microsoft hosted version is easiest to start with and recommended.
 Where you may consider switching to the self-hosted version, is when you have added several directories under `src` that have individual containers and the size of all the docker builds in the CI pipeline comes up against the 10GB disk storage limit for Microsoft hosted pipelines (see [resource limitations of Microsoft hosted agents](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#capabilities-and-limitations)).
 In this case (or when other resource constraints are met) switching to a self-hosted agent pipeline may be an option and the template at `.azuredevops/ado-ci-pipeline-self-hosted.yml` includes additional steps to help manage space consumed by CI pipeline runs.
-The two versions are otherwise identitical in terms of building each docker container under `src`, running pytest within each of these containers and publishing test results and coverage information.
+The self-hosted template supports both Linux and macOS (including Apple Silicon) agents.
+The two versions are otherwise identical in terms of building each docker container under `src`, running pytest within each of these containers and publishing test results and coverage information.

 ### How to Configure Github Actions CI Pipeline